-After breakfast we ride towards Lamayuru and detour towards Photoksar which was the the earlier trekking route to Zanskar.
-This is a new road which is rarely explored by riders or tourists.
+After breakfast, we ride towards Lamayuru and detour towards Photoksar which was the earlier trekking route to Zanskar.
+This is a new road that is rarely explored by riders or tourists.
 We continue along the same road back to the Impressive Lamayuru Monastery.
 We have dinner and stay overnight at a Guest House.

 LAMAYURU TO KARGIL (approx 105kms – 5 hrs)